 How Should Boots Fit?

 If your feet are sliding forward, it means that the shoes are too wide.
-It means that the boots are too tight if you feel pinching in different parts of your feet.
+While, it means that the boots are too tight if you feel pinching in different parts of your feet.

 1. The size that you choose should be standard if you have a standard foot.